 The Company has incurred losses since inception.
 The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales.
-Management believes that its capital resources are adequate to fund operations through the third quarter of 2016, but anticipates that additional working capital will be required to continue operations.
+Management believes that its capital resources are adequate to fund operations through the end of 2017.
 To the extent additional capital is not available when needed, the Company may be forced to abandon some or all of its development and commercialization efforts, which would have a material adverse effect on the prospects of the business.
 Operations of the Company are subject to certain risks and uncertainties, including, among others, uncertainties and risks related to clinical research, product development; regulatory approvals; technology; patents and proprietary rights; comprehensive government regulations; limited commercial manufacturing; marketing and sales experience; and dependence on key personnel.